ben-spanswick/hugo-blog/content/datascience/buildanagent.md

             break
 ```

-**What's happening:** GPT-4 acts as the "brain" deciding what to do.
-Your Python functions are its "hands" that actually do things.
+The magic here: GPT-4o acts as the decision-making "brain" while your Python functions become its "hands" for actually executing tasks.

----

-## Step 3: Take It for a Test Drive
+### Step 3: Take It for a Test Drive

 ```python
 if __name__ == "__main__":